Kona (video game): Development

 Kona was developed by the Canadian-based company Parabole.
 Initial funding for the game came through a crowdfunding campaign on the Kickstarter website.
 The campaign was launched on August 7, 2014, with a goal of CA$40,000; it ended on September 6, 2014, with CA$44,271 raised by 1,304 people.
 The lead developer, Alexandre Fiset, later said that the funding from Kickstarter would have produced a five-minute game.
 Later funding for the game came from the Canada Media Fund, which accounted for roughly half.
 It was released on Steam Early Access in March 2016, and fully released a year later.
+The game was ported to virtual reality on June 19, 2018 for the PlayStation VR, Oculus Rift, and HTC Vive platforms, with support for motion controls.

 Reception

 On its release, Kona was met with "mixed or average" reviews from critics on Metacritic, with an aggregate score of 73% for Microsoft Windows, 71% for PlayStation 4 and 63% for Nintendo Switch.